dayton-outar/shillings/docs/MARKETING/MARKET/README.md

    1. (Is it just about money?)
    2. (Do you get any thrills from investing in stocks?)

-9. What challenges do you have
+9. What challenges do you have when it comes to tracking and trading stocks?
+(What are your needs in this context?)

 ## Jurisdictions